cycloid-community-catalog/onboarding-stacks-europe/stack-compute-europe/README.md

-# stack-k3s-europe
+# stack-compute-europe

-Deploy a K3s cluster on OVH or IONOS instance.
+Deploy a compute instance on Outscale or IONOS instances.